SLAM-Lab/NoSDSE/README.md

 Network-of-Systems Design Space Exploration
 ============================

-NoSDSE [3] is a network-level design space exploration framework resource-constrained Networks-of-Systems (NoS).
-It is based on NoSSim [1], a network/system co-simulation framework that combines a fast and accurate host-compiled full system simulator [2] with a standard, reconfigurable OMNeT++ network simulation backplane.
+NoSDSE [2] is a network-level design space exploration framework resource-constrained Networks-of-Systems (NoS).
+It relies on NoSSim [1], a fast and accurate NoS simulation framework, for design point evaluation.
+NoSDSE further includes NoSSim model generators and a multi-objective genetic algorithm to allow automated NoS design space exploration.

 NoSDSE is demonstrated with three IoT/mobile application scenarios.